 Gene regulation and editing at the mRNA and DNA levels, respectively, are state-of-the-art strategies for understanding and manipulating biology and treating genetic diseases.
-Two nucleic acids, DNAzyme and guide RNA (gRNA), are responsible for recognizing target mRNA and genes in these processes.
-To achieve more precise and efficient gene regulation and editing, chemically modified forms of DNAzyme and gRNA are gaining attention due to their potentially lower off-target effects compared to their native counterparts.
+Deoxyribozyme (DNAzyme) and guide RNA (gRNA) are efficient in recognizing mRNA and genomic DNA, respectively.